jadecobra/python_tdd_exercises/source/functions.rst

   def w_return_none():
       return None

-I like to write my functions_ this way, saying exactly what it returns, that way anyone can tell what the function_ returns without knowing what it does or even understanding Python_ code
+I like to write my functions_ this way, saying exactly what it returns, that way anyone can tell what the :ref:`function<what is a function?>` returns without knowing what it does or even understanding Python_ code

 ----